edwinvdpol/homey-nzbget/README.txt

-# NZBGet for Homey

-Monitor and control your [NZBGet](https://nzbget.net/) servers.
+Monitor and control your NZBGet servers.

 Homey will automatically fetch the statistics from the NZB server.

-The update interval can be changed in the *device settings*.
+The update interval can be changed in the device settings.

-## Supported statistics
+Supported statistics:

 - Article cache (MB)
 - Average download speed (MB/s)
 - Download speed (MB/s)